CusMeDroid/cv/README.md

 ## Come Here!
 Upload your directory on this, and please the directory name is your name!

+You added a new style? we need additional classes for the background color and the image in the header.
+### Example :
+// Button Music Color

+.orange-music-btn-color {

+    color: #FF6A00 !important;

+}

+// Background

+.orenge-grad-bg {

+  background: linear-gradient(#FF6A00, #CB9557);

+}

+// Button Background

+.orenge-grad-bg-btn {

+  background: linear-gradient(#FF6A00, #CB9557);

+}

+.orenge-grad-bg-btn:hover {

+  background: linear-gradient(#CB9557, #FF6A00);

+}

+// Background image

+.orange-bg-img {

+    background: url(../images/bg/orange-bground.jpg);

+    background-repeat: no-repeat;

+    background-size: 100% auto;

+}

+You can see on index file className.

 [<img alt="Donate Free!" width="120px" src="https://cusmedroid.github.io/android-studio/image/donateme.jpg" />](https://paypal.me/iyortml)
 [<img alt="Donate Free!" width="120px" src="https://cusmedroid.github.io/android-studio/image/webme.jpg" />](http://cusmedroid.is-best.net)